 What is involved with the air abrasion procedure?

 We will use a special red chemical dye to ensure that all traces of decay are gone.
-An acid solution will then be applied to the affected areas to roughen the surface enough for the filling to be placed successfully.
+An conditioning solution will then be applied to the affected areas to roughen the surface enough for the white bonded filling to be placed successfully.
 The composite filling will be hardened using specialized lights, then polished to make it look completely natural.